Understanding Crop Insurance Dates and Deadlines in Iowa: A Guide for Landowners and Farmers

 1. Sales Closing Date

-• March 15 is the primary sales closing date for most spring-planted crops in Iowa.
-This is the final day you can purchase or make changes to your crop insurance policy for crops like corn and soybeans.
+• March 15 – The final day to purchase or make changes to your crop insurance policy for spring-planted crops like corn and soybeans.

 2. Acreage Reporting Date